gfassero/HIERO/formatting.md

 - A colon (:) at the end of a line represents a *sof passuk* punctuation mark.
 - An indentation represents an *etnachta*, a *segol*, or an *ole we-jored* cantillation mark.
 - A double indentation represents a *zakef katan* cantillation mark.

 Other cantillation marks are ignored.

 Lines long enough to wrap at the edge of the screen or column are broken by a dash (–).

 ## Exclamation Marks
 There are three kinds of exclamation marks in HIERO:
-- Interjections are preceded by an inverted question mark and followed by a question mark (¡please!).
+- Interjections are preceded by an inverted exclamation mark and followed by a normal exclamation mark (¡please!).
 - An exclamation mark (!) without an inverted exclamation represents the paragogic suffix ה.
 - A superscript exclamation mark (ꜝ) precedes volative verbs (commands, cohortatives, and jussives).
 - The paragogic suffix may be paired with a volative verb (ꜝarise!).